Multiple project contained multiple modules. (Many-to-many ralation)

 Perhaps you have already found a solution.
 I would be interested to know.

 RE: Multiple project contained multiple modules.
-(Many-to-many ralation) - Added by Bernd Worsch over 4 years ago
+(Many-to-many ralation) - Added by Bernd Worsch almost 5 years ago

 i've been thinking about ways to solve this but haven't come up with a solution yet.
 Sharing thoughts non the less.